BOARD OF SCHOOL TRUSTEES PROPERTY NEW PRAIRIE UNITED SCHOOL CORPORATION 7540.03/PAGE 1 OF 2

 Accidental or Intentional Damage (See Board Policy 5136, Policy 7530, and Policy 7540.03)

 - Accidental, purposeful, and/or malicious damage as determined by school administrators will be subject to the full replacement value of the electronic device.
-In addition, students may be responsible for compensating the school district for any losses, costs, or damages incurred for violations of Board policies/procedures and school rules including the cost of investing such violations.
+In addition, students may be responsible for compensating the school district for any losses, costs, or damages incurred for violations of Board policies/procedures and school rules including the cost of investigating such violations.
 The school district assumes no responsibility for any unauthorized charges or costs incurred by users while using school district computers, devices, or the school network.
 Parents may choose to purchase private insurance available through the school for their child’s device.

 - NPUSC makes no assurances of any kind, whether expressed or implied, regarding any Internet service provided.
 The school district will not be responsible for any damages the user suffers.
 Use of any information obtained via the Internet is at the user’s own risk.
 The school district will not be responsible for any damages users suffer, including but not limited to: